saikrishna-prathapaneni/strayos-belt-speed/README.md

 4. **Iterative Closest Point (ICP)**: The Iterative Closest Point algorithm, while computationally intensive, can be employed to compute the alignment between point clouds of two adjacent frames.
 Although this is a more resource-intensive process, it provides a better estimate of speed.

+5. **Circular Buffer for speeds list**: The speeds list grows exponentially as the video length grows, hence a circular buffer (deque) should be implemented.

+6. **Zero speed detection**: here a simple dynamic thresholding technique is employed to find the zero speed of the conveyor belt, a much more efficient solution like based z score could be employed here for robust detection.